thoom/gulp/README.md

 ### config options

 * __url__: The url to use with requests.
-This will be overridden if the last argument in the command starts with http.
+Setting this configuration option allows for simplified paths in the command line.
+It can be overridden if the last argument in the command starts with `http`.

+  For instance, if you have the url configuration `https://api.ex.io`, then if you want to get the current user (ie. _https://api.ex.io/user/me_), the command line call could be `gulp /user/me` instead of `gulp https://api.ex.io/user/me`.

-* __headers__: An map of request headers to be included in all requests.
+* __headers__: A map of request headers to be included in all requests.
 Individual headers can be overridden using the `-H` argument.

 * __display__: How to display responses.
 If not set, only the response body will be displayed.
-Allowed values are `verbose` and `success-only`.
+Allowed values are `verbose` and `status-code-only`.
 These can be overridden by the `-ro`, `-so`, and `-I` flags.

-* __flags__: Toggles that can be turned on or off:
+* __flags__: Options that can be turned on or off:
   * __use_color__: Whether or not to colorize verbose responses.
 Enabled by default.

   * __tls_verify__: Whether or not to check TLS certificates.
 Enabled by default.
 Can be overridden by the `-k` flag.

 ## payload

 You can use either JSON or YAML as a payload to a posted endpoint.
-The advantage of using YAML is that the format is simpler than JSON and allows features like comments.

-Since valid JSON is also VALID YAML, you may use either.
+Some advantages include being able to have comments and not requiring superfluous usage of curly braces and quotation marks.

-To submit a payload, do something like: `gulp -m POST https://ex.io/api/message < postData.yml`
+The command to post data: `gulp -m POST https://api.ex.io/message < postData.yml`

+## load testing

+There are 2 command line flags that can be used as a poor-man's load testing/throttling service:

+ * __-repeat-times__: The number of times to submit a request.

+ * __-repeat-concurrent__: The number of concurrent connections to use to submit the request.

+ For example, if you ran `gulp -repeat-times 100 -repeat-concurrent 10 /some/api`, the CLI would make 10 concurrent requests 10 times in a row.

 # dependencies